Super Mario Advance 4: Super Mario Bros. 3

 How many levels did they plan to make?

 Most of the unused backgrounds are variations of existing backgrounds.
-To view these backgrounds, use the CodeBreaker code 33003BBF 00XX, where XX is the background ID.
+To view these backgrounds, use CodeBreaker code 33003BBF 00??, where "??" is one of the below.

 Background ID: 33